Fine Air: Accidents and incidents

-Five people were killed in total: the three aircrew members, a company security guard on the flight, and the man in the parking lot.
+Five people died in total: the three aircrew members, a company security guard on the flight, and one man in the parking lot.
 In the minutes following the crash, police were alerted to a fire at NW 72nd Ave, only to discover it was a plane crash.
 For nearly 45 minutes, mixed reports claimed the plane was a passenger flight, but within the hour the control tower at MIA confirmed it was Fine Air Cargo Flight 101.
 FAA Security Special Agents working out of an office on airport property (at that time) responded to the scene and simultaneously to the Fine Air Cargo offices where they took possession of the flight documentation.
 Some relevant documentations were recovered from garbage receptacles causing a criminal investigation to be opened and ultimately leading to charges including destruction and covering up of evidence.
-Fine Air and their ground handling agent Aeromar Airlines plead guilty to several of the charges and were fined approximately $5 million.
+Fine Air and their ground handling agent Aeromar Airlines pled guilty to several of the charges and were fined approximately $5 million.

-Fine Air cancelled its IPO the day after the crash, and returned the full amount of the capital raised to investors.
-It voluntarily grounded its fleet on September 5 as an alternative to having its license revoked by the FAA, but received government approval to resume operations in October 1997.